Have you seen a new label at the grocery store?

 - A phone number or text message

-Inconsistent labeling is confusing to shoppers, and digital disclosures such as QR codes discriminate against people who don't have smartphones or reliable wifi access (rural communities, people from economically disadvantaged backgrounds, etc).
+Inconsistent labeling is confusing to shoppers, and digital disclosures discriminate against people who don't have smartphones or reliable wifi access (rural communities, people from economically disadvantaged backgrounds, etc).

 The law is also rolling out amid ongoing supply chain issues which, Food Navigator reports, continue to complicate packaging and ingredient sourcing for many brands.
 It's unclear how effective enforcement of the law will be, as USDA investigations rely on consumer complaints to identify violations.
 Meanwhile, the Center for Food Safety, a nonprofit advocacy group, is suing the USDA, arguing that the regulation violates existing statutes and is ultimately unlawful.